idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step04.md

 MOOSE has a system of so called [Postprocessors](Postprocessors/index.md) that can extract scalar quantities for a simulation while it runs.
-These quantities can be prnte on the screen in real time or written to files for later analysis.
+These quantities can be printed on the screen in real time or written to files for later analysis.
 You add postprocessors under the `[Postprocessors]` top level block.

 File output of postprocessors is enabled by adding the `csv = true` option in